 Step 1: Learn

 In this program, you will learn about the traditional and non-traditional paths of city-shaping, with a focus on urban planning and civic governance careers.
 Our sessions will dive into key fields such as land development, urban design, and community engagement.
-You'll get to learn directly from our BIPOC mentors and guest speakers, whose perspectives will be central to our dialogues.
+You'll get to learn directly from our Black mentors and guest speakers, whose perspectives will be central to our dialogues.
 Throughout the program, you'll have opportunities to connect with these industry mentors to learn more about their fields.

 We will be exploring questions, such as: